-7.40 As in the case of hearings before judges, there must be adequate preparation of cases prior to a hearing before the Masters and Registrars.
+- 7.40 As in the case of hearings before judges, there must be adequate preparation of cases prior to a hearing before the Masters and Registrars.
 Parties must ensure when issuing applications to be heard by the Masters and Registrars that time estimates are realistic and make proper allowance for the time taken to pre-read any documents required to be read, give judgment and deal with the summary assessment of costs and any application for permission to appeal.
 The parties must inform the court and all other parties immediately of any material change in a time estimate.
-Where estimates prove inaccurate, the hearing may have to be adjourned to a later date and the party responsible for the adjournment is likely to be ordered to pay the costs thrown away.

-- 7.41 In the case of a hearing before a Master or Registrar which is listed for one hour or more and in any other hearing before a Master or Registrar such as a case management conference, where a bundle would assist, a bundle should be provided. - 7.42 Bundles must be provided for a trial or equivalent hearing (such as an account or inquiry or a Part 8 claim with oral evidence) which is listed before a Master or a Registrar.
-Such bundles must comply with Appendix 6 and contain or be accompanied by a reading list and an estimate of reading time as set out in paragraph 7.30 above. - 7.43 Parties should always ask whether the Master or Registrar wishes to receive a digital copy of the skeleton argument by e-mail and, if so, the e-mail address to which the skeleton argument should be sent. - 7.44 Bundles provided for the use of the Master and Registrars should be removed promptly after the conclusion of the hearing unless the Master or Registrar directs otherwise. - 7.45 Delivery of Bundles for hearings before Masters - (1) Bundles should be delivered to Masters' Appointments, Room TM7.09, not less than 2 (and not more than 7) clear working days before the hearing.
-They should be clearly marked "For hearing on ..... [date] before Master ................................"
-They must not be taken to the Registry (Room TM5.04) or the Chancery Judges' Listing Office, and no document required for any hearing must be taken to the RCJ post room.
-Documents delivered to the wrong place are unlikely to reach the Master in time for the hearing, resulting in probable postponement and the party responsible for the adjournment is likely to be ordered to pay the costs thrown away. - (2) Detailed guidance on where to deliver documents in Chancery Chambers is at Appendix 8. - (3) Where no bundle is provided for the use of the Master, but a party intends to rely on the exhibits to a witness statement or affidavit, that party must ensure that those documents are filed with the court in sufficient time to be available to be read by the Master in advance of the hearing.
-Documents filed less than 10 days before a hearing must be taken to Masters' Appointments, Room TM7.09, for filing and marked "For hearing on ...... [date] before Master ........."
-(Documents filed before that time should be filed in the Registry, Room TM5.04, in the normal way).
-Exhibits should not be placed in lever arch files but should be fastened securely, for example by treasury tags.
+Where estimates prove inaccurate, the hearing may have to be adjourned to a later date and the party responsible for the adjournment is likely to be ordered to pay the costs thrown away. - 7.41 In the case of a hearing before a Master or Registrar which is listed for one hour or more, and in any other hearing before a Master or Registrar such as a case management conference where a bundle would assist, a bundle should be provided. - 7.42 Bundles must be provided for a trial or equivalent hearing (such as an account or inquiry or a Part 8 claim with oral evidence) which is listed before a Master or a Registrar.
+Such bundles must comply with Appendix 6 and contain or be accompanied by a reading list and an estimate of reading time as set out in paragraph 7.30 above. - 7.43 Parties should always ask whether the Master or Registrar wishes to receive an electronic copy of the skeleton argument by email and, if so, the email address to which the skeleton argument should be sent. - 7.44 Bundles provided for the use of the Master or Registrar should be removed promptly after the conclusion of the hearing unless the Master or Registrar directs otherwise.

+Delivery of bundles for hearings before Masters

+(1) Bundles should be delivered to Masters' Appointments, ground floor, Rolls Building, not less than 2 (and not more than 7) clear working days before the hearing.
+They should be clearly marked "For hearing on ..... [date] before Master ..."
+They must not be taken to the Issue Section or the Chancery Judges' Listing Office, and no document required for any hearing must be taken to the RCJ or Rolls Building post room.
+Documents delivered to the wrong place are unlikely to reach the Master in time for the hearing, resulting in probable postponement and the party responsible for the adjournment is likely to be ordered to pay the costs thrown away.

+- (2) Detailed guidance on where to deliver documents in the Rolls Building is at Appendix 8.

-7.46 Delivery of bundles for hearings before Bankruptcy Registrars
+Delivery of bundles for hearings before Bankruptcy Registrars